roleohibachi/excel-autograder/README.md

 # excel-autograder
 A Gradescope autograder for excel documents.

+GS "Programming" assignments accept files of any type, so there's no reason they have to be constrained to just executable code.
+This is an example of using python (with openpyxl) to grade student responses in an excel spreadsheet format.

+Thanks to Joel and Chimi in Customer Support for answering some of my questions during development!

 Our students do an engineering project that, by long custom, requires the use of a spreadsheet to calculate and submit answers.
-A couple years back, one of our more enterprising instructors wrote an autograder in standalone python, but sharing it was difficult because our university-provided computers don’t all play nice with jupyter notebook, which he used.
-I realized that Gradescope “programming assignments” don’t actually need to be programming-related at all – from the docs, “Students can submit … files of any file type”.
-That means that his python script, which uses pandas to read & grade Excel spreadsheets, could work!
+A couple years back, one of our [https://github.com/czig](more enterprising instructors) wrote an autograder in standalone python, but sharing it was difficult because our university-provided computers don’t all play nice with jupyter notebook, which he used.

-I updated the filepaths, and changed the output format to JSON as explained in the documentation.
+I updated the filepaths, and changed the output format to JSON as explained in the GS documentation.

-The end result is a GS assignment that allows students to submit their Excel workbook and get a grade immediately.
+The end result is a GS assignment that allows students to submit their Excel workbook and get a grade (or a format error) immediately.

-This version has been sanitized of any academic content - you'll need to modify the grading logic to suit your assignment.
-I've included the "CFD tables" that account for partial credit, but they don't work unless you program them.
+This version has been sanitized of any useful academic content, so my students don't get hold of it.
+You'll need to modify the grading logic to suit your assignment.
+I've included the "CFD tables" that account for partial credit, but they won't work unless you program them.